An error occurred while processing the request. Please contact the administrator of the website for further information.

 HIGHLIGHTS

-- Sit back and relax at some of the local pubs for an authentic country town experience including the Bearded Dragon Hotel, The Royal Hotel Harrisville, the Dugandon Hotel, The Australian Hotel and The Scenic Rim Brewery for local beer and delicious food.
+- Sit back and relax at some of the local pubs for an authentic country town experience including the Bearded Dragon Hotel, The Royal Hotel Harrisville, the Dugandan Hotel, The Australian Hotel , Aratula Hotel or The Commercial Hotel Bonah for a local beer and delicious food.

-- If you’re looking to taste your way around the Scenic Rim, try Cork n Fork tours, Local Taste Discoveries and stop by the Scenic Rim Cooking Classes to try your hand at cooking with local ingredients.
+- If you’re looking to taste your way around the Scenic Rim, try Pineapple Tours, Cork n Fork tours or Scenic Rim Travel and stop by the Scenic Rim Cooking Classes to try your hand at cooking with local ingredients.

 - There are a range of local cafes and restaurants in the Scenic Rim, to suit all taste buds.
-Sugar Loaf Bakery, Kooroomba Vineyard and Lavender Farm, Spring Creek Mountain Café and Cottages, Bunjurgen Estate and Vineyard and don’t forget the Binna Burra Teahouse Café.
-After the roads and part of the heritage buildings were recently damaged, Binna Burra is working hard to re-open in 2020.
+O’Reilly’s Canungra Valley Vineyard, Kooroomba Vineyard and Lavender Farm, The Overflow Estate 1895, Bunjurgen Estate and Vineyard, Beechmont Estate and don’t forget the Binna Burra Teahouse Café.